Lifelong Reinforcement Learning with Modulating Masks: Related work

 \subsection{Deep Reinforcement Learning (DeepRL)}

 The use of deep networks as function approximators in reinforcement learning (RL) has garnered widespread adoption, showcasing results such as learning to play video games \citep{mnih2013playing, van2016doubledqn, shao2018learning, kempka2016vizdoom, mnih2016a3c, babaeizadeh2017ga3c, espeholt2018impala}, and learning to control actual and simulated robots \citep{lillicrap2016ddpg, schulman2015trpo, schulman2017ppo, fujimoto2018td3, haarnoja2018sac}.
 These algorithms enable the agent to learn how to solve a single task in a given evaluation domain.
 In a lifelong learning scenario with multiple tasks, they suffer from lifelong learning challenges such as catastrophic forgetting.
 Nevertheless, they serve as the basis for lifelong learning algorithms.
-For example, DQN \citep{mnih2013playing} was combined with EWC \citep{kirkpatrick2017ewc} to produce a lifelong learning DeepRL agent \citep{kessler2022owl}.
+For example, DQN \citep{mnih2013playing} was combined with the elastic weight consolidation (EWC) algorithm to produce a lifelong learning DQN agent \citep{kirkpatrick2017ewc, kessler2022owl}.